 Currently, only the ACT has an optional essay section that all students can take.
 The SAT used to also have an optional Essay section, but since June 2021, this has been discontinued unless you are taking the test as part of school-day testing in a few states.
 Because of this, no school requires the SAT Essay or ACT Writing section, but some schools do recommend certain students submit their results if they have them.

 Hebrew Theological College considers the SAT Essay/ACT Writing section optional and may not include it as part of their admissions consideration.
-You don't need to worry too much about Writing for this school, but other schools you're applying to may require it.
+You don't need to worry too much about Writing for this school, but other schools you're applying to may require or recommend it.

 Every school requires an application with the bare essentials - high school transcript and GPA, application form, and other core information.
 Many schools, as explained above, also require SAT and ACT scores, as well as letters of recommendation, application essays, and interviews.
 We'll cover the exact requirements of Hebrew Theological College here.